seaworn/mpesa-connect/README.md

 )
 ```

+All API methods return either a `*Result` or `*ErrorResult` object based on whether the request was successful or not.

-All API methods return a result object with a `response` property which is a [`requests.Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response) object, plus various properties corresponding to the json body of the response
+The result object has a `response` property which is a [`requests.Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response) object, plus various other properties corresponding to the json body of the response.

+The result also has a `status_ok` property which you can use to discriminate between success and error results.

 ## Running Tests

 Install dependencies

     $ poetry install

-Create `.env` file from [.env.example](https://github.com/enwawerueli/mpesa-connect/blob/main/.env.example) then edit it to add your app credentials and test parameters

-    $ cp .env.example .env

  Run tests